|“To compel a homosexual person to pretend that his sexuality does not exist

 Will I receive accommodation or financial support?

-If they are destitute, applicants may be entitled to some assistance with respect to food and housing from the National Asylum Support Service.
-Applicants are usually not entitled either to standard welfare benefits or to take employment.
+If they are destitute, applicants may be entitled to some assistance with respect to food and housing from the Asylum Support Team.
+Applicants are usually not entitled either to standard welfare benefits or to take employment, but they are entitled to healthcare.

 What happens if my application is refused?